Huegoxaga/notes/algorithm/ml.md

 - The color value of the images can be rescaled from `0-255` to `0-1` to simplify the data.
   - The training data and testing data should use have the same recaling setting.
 - Image augumentation step alteres the images by zooming, flipping and shearing to provide variaties for training.
+- Labeling
+  - [LabelImg](https://github.com/tzutalin/labelImg) is a graphical image annotation tool.
+    - Annotations are saved as XML files in PASCAL VOC format, the format used by ImageNet.
+Besides, it also supports YOLO format.
+  - [VoTT](https://github.com/microsoft/VoTT) is an open source annotation and labeling tool for image and video assets.
+    - VoTT can be installed as a native application or run from source.
+VoTT is also available as a stand-alone Web application and can be used in any modern Web browser.
+    - they can be exported into a variety of formats:
+      - Azure Custom Vision Service
+      - Microsoft Cognitive Toolkit (CNTK)
+      - TensorFlow (Pascal VOC and TFRecords)
+      - VoTT (generic JSON schema)
+      - Comma Separated Values (CSV)

 ### Timeseries data preprocessing